 In this pandemic era, this importance of creating space for feelings and their wisdom to be heard has never been more urgent and important.
 As the global Covid crisis continues to pose challenges to leaders, employees and organisations across the economy, the “soft” skills and cultural principles that support people to thrive in rapidly changing circumstances are still lacking, especially as people are challenged to find time and finances for personal development.
 While there is a wealth of academic research documenting the importance of psychological safety to the creativity, wellbeing and resilience of organisations and workers, there is still a need for research-based tools and practices that can support a paradigm shift towards a leadership that creates conditions for collective thriving rather than burn-out.

-This research will test, verify and improve the quality and impact of a coaching programme for cultural leaders, and create research-informed “DIY” resources to scale-up exercises and principles for healthy self- and organisational leadership across the cultural sector.
+This research tested the quality and impact of a coaching programme and research-informed “DIY” resources to scale-up exercises and principles for healthy self- and organisational leadership across the cultural sector.

 A two-month group and individual coaching experience